Lucid Trading Rules Explained: Every Plan, Rule, and Limit

 Bottom Line

 Lucid trading rules are straightforward once you understand the structure.
-LucidPro gives you a flexible eval with no consistency rule.
-LucidFlex trades a stricter eval for maximum flexibility once funded.
+LucidPro gives you a flexible eval with no consistency rule and full contract size from day one.
+LucidFlex flips that with a stricter eval consistency, no daily loss limit once funded, and a scaling plan that adjusts your contract size with profit.
 LucidDirect costs more but gets you trading for payouts immediately.
 Know your plan's consistency percentage, respect the EOD drawdown, and keep your DLL breaches soft, not fatal.
 That's the formula for staying funded at Lucid.